Ayobami960/Python_beginners/README.md

 <h2>Python Syntax, Variable & Data Types</h2>

-<h4>Syntax</h4>
+<h4>Python Syntax</h4>
 <p>
-Syntax is the set of rules that define how to write code in a programming language.
+Python Syntax is the set of rules that define how to write code in a programming language.
 </p>

 <h4>Variables</h4>